 6. Miniature Schnauzer

-Your kids will enjoy petting and interacting with this playful dog, and the Miniature Schnauzer will return the affection without reservations.
+Your kids will enjoy petting and interacting with this active dog, and the Miniature Schnauzer will return the affection without reservations.

 More: 10 Tips for Bringing a New Puppy Home